O le Ao o le Malo: History

 The 1960 constitution of Samoa stipulated that heads of state were to be elected by the Legislative Assembly for five-year terms.
 At the same time, it created an exception for Tupua Tamasese Meaʻole and Malietoa Tanumafili II, named jointly for a life tenure beginning on Samoa's independence day on 1 January 1962.
 They represented, respectively, the paramount lineages of the Tupua Tamasese and Malietoa; both had fiercely competed in a civil war during the late 19th century for control for the four district chieftain titles, known as pāpā.
 The two officeholders were jointly known as O Ao o le Malo and individually as O le Ao o le Malo.
 On the death or resignation of either, the surviving counterpart would remain in office alone, and the article which constituted their appointment would be sunset after the end of both terms.

-Tupua Tamasese died in 1963, leaving Malietoa as sole head of state.
-The former home of writer Robert Louis Stevenson in Vailima served as the head of state's official residence until it was damaged in cyclones in the 1990s; the building subsequently became the Robert Louis Stevenson Museum.
+The former home of writer Robert Louis Stevenson in Vailima served as the head of state's official residence, known as Government House, from 1963 until the early 1990s, when it was damaged in a series of cyclones; the building subsequently became the Robert Louis Stevenson Museum.

-Malietoa died in May 2007, triggering the first election of a head of state by the Legislative Assembly in June.
-Tui Ātua Tupua Tamasese Efi, who had served two prior terms as Prime Minister and is the elder son of Meaʻole, won the nomination of the Legislative Assembly.
+Tui Ātua Tupua Tamasese Efi was the first head of state to be elected by the Legislative Assembly, after Malietoa's death in 2007.
+A son of Meaʻole, he had previously served as Prime Minister from 1976 to 1982.

-The fourth and current head of state, Tuimalealiʻifano Vaʻaletoʻa Sualauvi II, is the great-grandson of Mau movement leader Tuimalealiʻifano Faʻaoloiʻi and nephew of the original member of the Council of Deputies, Tuiaana Tuimalealiʻifano Suatipatipa II.
-He has held the paramount title of Tuimalealiʻifano since 1977.

 In 2019, the Samoan government led by the Human Rights Protection Party (HRPP) amended the constitution, introducing a two-term limit for the head of state.
 In November 2021, the government of the Faʻatuatua i le Atua Samoa ua Tasi (FAST) party announced that it was considering an amendment to make the office a lifetime appointment.
 This suggestion was part of a review of the constitution.